 - An Ancoats warehouse became the world’s first designated aircraft manufactory in 1910.
 We will take you there.

-- Manchester might be a nuclear-free zone but there’s an Ancoats street named after radium, dating from the days when society thought it was the new wonder material.
+- Manchester might be a nuclear-free zone but there’s an Ancoats street named after radium, dating from the days when the world thought it was the new wonder material.